stephen-knutter/stephen-knutter.github.io/content/blog/2020-02-17-geolocation-zeit-now-serverless-function/index.md

 go to the deployment url to see actual geolocation

-This is from a request made in south Denver
+This is from a request made from my location in south Denver

 **range:** 11347292161134730239
 **country:** US